© Copyright, 2013, R. Fleischer

 I use this site a lot.

-7. NOTE on parts numbers: BMW parts numbers when entered into an on-line fiche search, such as in the above BMW dealership websites, should NOT have hyphens!
+7. Parts numbers: BMW parts numbers when entered into an on-line fiche search, such as in the above BMW dealership websites, should NOT have hyphens!
+Delete the hyphens, but do not leave spaces.

 8. Parts coding on sites: BMW has used their standard codings on SOME of their literature, at times, for SOME parts.
 These codings may also be on the ETK parts disc.
 They are used in the old printed SNABB Katalogs.